 Often in the process of remodeling a room, I start with one design vision and then that vision pivots a number of times before the end result.
 I thought we might dive a little deeper into that, and walk through one of the best examples…our master bathroom.

 This is the vision I had for our bathroom.
 I created this mood board to show to my very visual husband (like seriously he can’t envision a thing until I literally show it to him in a picture).
 I’m going to cover how I create mood boards in a few posts so check back!

 I still love this bathroom design.
-Black hexagon tile has been big for a while now and I loved this elongated update to it.
+Black hexagon tile has been big for a while now and I loved this elongated update to it (I learned that is called picket fence tile!).
 The floor to ceiling tile was chosen to accentuate the tall ceilings and make the room feel bigger and brighter.
-We wanted a curdles shower and I love these gridded fixed shower panels.
+We wanted a curbless shower and I love these gridded fixed shower panels.
 I also love the two mirrored design over vanities.

 This was how I dreamed up our perfect master bathroom.

 This was the bathroom before and the things we knew we wanted to change about it that lead to the design above.

 - Tear down the water closet walls – there were three doors within a few feet of space making it very crowded and hard to move around.
 The water closet also cut majorly into the space.
 Removing the walls would open the space and eliminate one of the doors.